swaits/vivaldi-nc/README.md

 3. Serializable/Deserializable by default.
 These things are useful for sending across networks.
 The intent is to be able to do that without a bunch of rigamarole.
 Support `serde` traits by default.
 4. Well documented.
 Well tested.
-This varies by the crates.
+This varies in the existing crates.
+5. Performance.
+While it's a low priority, it should be reasonable.
+The library currently does about 10,000 `NetworkCoordinate::update()` calls per millisecond on my Macbook Pro (Intel i7-9750H (12) @ 2.60GHz).

 ### Other Vivaldi NC Implementations